mh-cz/GameMaker-Foreach/README.md

 ### Changes
 [v2.0.8] "Shut up Feather" update
-Feather - no more errors and red lines (still some warnings tho)
+Feather - no more errors and red lines (GM2043 warnings are still here.
+There is no way to get rid of those)
 Speed - around 15% faster
 The insides are much nicer to look at
 Stack is limited to max 10 nested loops (I've never seen anyone use more than 4 but you can edit the value if you need more for some reason)